VtotheK/TinyUI/README.md

 }
 ```

-Using our WindowManager object, let's create two input fields, one for getting our first name, and second to get our age:
+Using our WindowManager object, let's create two input fields, one for getting user's first name, and second to get user's age:

 ### Inputfield
 ```cs